HelloFresh (ETR:HFG) Given a €60.00 Price Target by JPMorgan Chase & Co. Analysts

-HelloFresh (ETR:HFG) received a €60.00 ($70.59) price target from JPMorgan Chase & Co. in a research note issued on Tuesday, Borsen Zeitung reports.
-The brokerage currently has a “neutral” rating on the stock.
-JPMorgan Chase & Co.‘s price objective would indicate a potential downside of 11.40% from the company’s current price.
+HelloFresh (ETR:HFG) has been assigned a €60.00 ($70.59) price target by equities researchers at JPMorgan Chase & Co. in a report released on Monday, Borsen Zeitung reports.
+The brokerage presently has a “neutral” rating on the stock.
+JPMorgan Chase & Co.‘s price objective would suggest a potential downside of 14.31% from the stock’s previous close.

 About HelloFresh

 HelloFresh SE delivers meal kit solutions to prepare home-cooked meals using its recipes.
-The company offers premium meals, double portions, and others, as well as seasonal meal-kits, including a Christmas and Thanksgiving boxes; and wines and snacks.
-It also sells meal-kits through the retail supermarket channel, as well as vending machines.
+The company offers premium meals, double portions, and others, as well as add-ons, such as soups, snacks, fruit boxes, desserts, ready-made meals, and seasonal boxes.
+It also sells meal-kits through vending machines.

 Receive News & Ratings for HelloFresh Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for HelloFresh and related companies with MarketBeat.com's FREE daily email newsletter.